 Pests and diseases that attack trees have a serious impact on our forests, woodlands, and wildlife.
 Trees like the Ash and Oak in particular are declining rapidly.

-Why should you protect trees?
+Why should you protect forests?

 - They produce oxygen which improves air quality.
 They also store carbon created by the burning of fossil fuels.